 Sparkly Icicle Christmas Tree Ornament

 Frozen icicles hanging down from a roof create a mesmerizing sight.
 You can also add a similar kind of feel to your Christmas tree with DIY sparkly icicle ornaments.
-Making one isn’t much difficult: you need to fold an aluminum foil in shape of an icicle, decorate with glitter and hang it using a thread.
+Making one isn’t much difficult: you need to fold an aluminum foil in the shape of an icicle, decorate with glitter and hang it using a thread.
 See the full tutorial at Kids Craft Room.

 Burlap Angel Ornament

 This is a quick and easy Christmas craft that even kids can try.
 Just wrap a small ball in the center of a square piece of burlap and tie it to look like a head.
 The wings of the burlap angel Christmas tree ornament can be created with another piece of burlap.
 See the tutorial for help.

 DIY Needle-Felted Acorns